Get the FREE one-click dictionary software for Windows

 "The terrible news ended our hopes that he had survived"

-Derived forms: ended, ending, ends
+Derived forms: ended, ends, ending

-Type of: alter, be, bound, boundary, bounds, change, cognitive content, conclusion, content, contribution, destroy, destruct, division, ending, extremity, finish, lineman, mental object, modify, part, piece of cloth, piece of material, place, point, point in time, section, share, spifflicate [Brit, informal], spiflicate [Brit, informal], spot, state, subdivision, surface, topographic point, uncreate [literary]
+Type of: alter, be, bound, boundary, bounds, change, cognitive content, conclusion, content, contribution, destroy, destruct, division, ending, exist, extremity, finish, lineman, mental object, modify, part, piece of cloth, piece of material, place, point, point in time, section, share, spifflicate [Brit, informal], spiflicate [Brit, informal], spot, state, subdivision, surface, topographic point, uncreate [literary]

 Part of: address, eleven, football team, narration, plan of action, recital, speech, yarn